luckysuie/Installations/sonarqube/sonar-postgres.md

 postgres ALL=(ALL:ALL) ALL
 ```
 ________________________________________
-SonarQube Installation as sonar@lucky
+- SonarQube Installation as sonar@lucky
-In the sonar user you need to perform below activity
+- In the sonar user you need to perform below activity.
+Execute one after another
 ```bash
 su - sonar
 cd /opt